taranasus/pls/README.md

-# Please CLI
+# PLS3 and PLS4 by Taranasus

 Please is a CLI tool that translates natural language into shell commands.
-This is a copy and enhanced version of that tool that better suits my needs.
-This is a very wild high risk version that does not wait for validation of the command you've requested, it will just run it.
+It's based on https://github.com/MxDkl/pls This is a copy and enhanced version of that tool that better suits my needs.
+This is a very wild, high risk version that does not wait for validation of the command you've requested, it will just run it.
 Use with care

 Installation:
 - clone this repo
 - add your openai api key to the pls file
+- chmod +x pls3
-- chmod +x pls
+- chmod +x pls4
-- add pls to your path
+- add pls folder to your path

 Requirements:
 - jq binary (commandline JSON processor) - For pls3 and pls4